onchainlabs1/groq-classifier/README.md

 - **Streamlit Interface**: User-friendly interface with responsive design and visual feedback
 - **Data Analysis Dashboard**: Complete analytics tools with visualizations and batch processing
 - **Confidence Scoring**: Provides uncertainty detection when classification confidence is low
+- **Direct API Key Input**: Enter your Groq API key directly in the interface (no configuration files needed)

 ## Tech Stack